LuningFang/tumbler/README.md

 4. To modify `drum_height` and `drum_omega` in the script, Windows users can use WinSCP, Mac users can use `vim`, see [this link](https://www.youtube.com/watch?v=ggSyF1SVFr4) for a tutorial video.

 ## Postprocessing
 1. After the simulation is done, you can download your output from Euler to local machine.

 Windows user can use WinSCP.
+Hostname is euler-login-2.wacc.wisc.edu.
+Username and password is your username and password for Euler.

 For Mac user, in your terminal, go to any directory where you wish to keep the files, type
 ````sh
 scp '[YOUR_EULER_ACCOUNT_NAME]@euler-login-2.wacc.wisc.edu:[directory-to-your-csv-files]/*` .
 ````